Chestfield: Geography

 Chestfield & Swalecliffe railway station is on the Chatham Main Line a straight two-track line which marks the northern boundary of the parish.

 A footpath and a road each lead to Radfall which is a woodland locality of a few houses on two streets in the wooded hills to the south - more than one third of the parish is woodland, and almost all of it was woodland in the Middle Ages, when it contributed greatly to the Forest of Blean.

 The north-east of the parish is non-residential, having a superstore spanning two buildings and the John Wilson business park.

 History

-The Chestfield Barn originated as part of the Chestfield Manor in the 14th century, a possession of the half-brother of William the Conqueror, Odo, Bishop of Bayeux.
-It is believed that the Manor dates back to as early as 1084, particularly as it is mentioned in the Domesday Book of 1086.
-In the early part of the 20th century the barn was converted into a golf house by Abe Mitchell, to service the 700 acre golf course constructed in 1924 by George Reeves.
+The Chestfield Barn originated as part of the Chestfield Manor in the 14th century, it was held as tenant-in-chief by the half-brother of William the Conqueror, Odo, Bishop of Bayeux.
+It is believed that the Manor dates back to as early as 1084, although not directly mentioned in the Domesday Book of 1086.
+In the early part of the 20th century the barn was converted into a golf house by George Reeves,to service the 700 acre golf course constructed in 1924 by George Reeves and designed by Abe Mitchell and James Braid.